tiiuae/sbomnix/README.md

 ```

 Keep in mind this doesn't add the various entrypoint binaries to your `PATH`
 directly.
-They are produced during the setuptools build.
+They are produced when the project is installed as a Python package.

 While you're in the devshell, you can run various command line tools via the entrypoint files
 directly: